CallAsk about same-day availabilityLog In

 Polygyne form (multiple queens):

-The polygyne form was first discovered in Mississippi in 1973.
-Texas commonly encounters the polygyne form, which is why mound densities here are dramatically higher than in the southeastern US.
-A polygyne population can produce mound counts that turn entire fields into "homogeneous, desolate wastelands comprised of dozens of mounds" — a description that holds across thousands of acres of Hill Country pastureland.
+The polygyne form was first spotted in Mississippi back in 1973.
+Texas frequently deals with the polygyne form, leading to significantly higher mound densities compared to the southeastern US.
+A polygyne population can create mounds that transform entire fields into "homogeneous, desolate wastelands filled with dozens of mounds" — a reality I’ve seen across thousands of acres in the Hill Country.

 Reproductive cycles drive new colony establishment: